Ytang520/HuaTang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year undergraduate student from [Shanghai Jiao Tong University (SJTU)](https://me.sjtu.edu.cn/), majoring in Industrial Engineering(IE) and minoring in Mathematics and Applied Mathematics.
-Currently, I am broadly interested in Trustworthy AI, optimization and the application in machine learning, specifically with a specific focus on:
+Currently, I am broadly interested in Trustworthy AI, for example algorithm fairness, machine learning and data mining.

-- Algorithm fairness, esp. with data-centric methods
-- Transportation Planning
-- Machine learning in quantitative trading.

 My CV and transcript can be downloaded through these links ([CV](files/CV .pdf) and [Transcript](files/Transcript.pdf)).

+**_I am actively seeking a Ph.D. position for the Fall of 2024.
+Please feel free to contact me if there are any open Ph.D. positions available within your lab.
+My email address is htang2023126578@gmail.com._**

-**_I am currently looking for a PhD position in 2024Fall.
-Please feel free to contact me if you want to know more about me and my research interests.
-My email address is 2023126578@sjtu.edu.cn_**
+I am currently looking for a Ph.D. position in 2024Fall.
+Please feel free to contact me if you have any open Ph.D position at your lab.
+My email address is htang2023126578@gmail.com_**

 # **Awards**